Robust subspace recovery by Tyler's M-estimator: Numerical Experiments

 \subsection{Model for simulation}

-In Sections~\ref{sec:simulation_exact_recovery}-\ref{sec:simulation_noise}, we apply our algorithm on the data generated from the following model.
+In Sections~\ref{sec:simulation_exact_recovery}-\ref{sec:simulation_noise}, we apply the algorithm \eqref{eq:IRLS} to data sets generated from the following model.
 We choose a $d$-dimensional subspace $L_*$, sample $N_1$ points i.i.d. from the Gaussian distribution $N(0,\Proj_{L_*})$ on $L_*$, and sample $N_0$ outliers i.i.d. from the uniform distribution in the cube $[0,1]^D$.
+We use this distribution of outliers so that the outliers are anisotropic.
 In some experiments we also add a Gaussian noise $N(0,\eps^2\bI)$ to each of the point.
-We use uniform distribution in $[0,1]^D$ for outliers, to show that our algorithm allows anisotropic outliers.